xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/February_2.md

 3. Dataset searching from published literature and Evelyn found 3 pontential datasets
    - 2 datasets for infant (one for infant antibiotics and one for pediatric UC)
    - 1 dataset for chemotherapy
-5. Brainstorm of research questions based on the metadata
+5. Brainstorm of research questions based on the metadata and research papers
 ## Meeting Agenda
 1. Finalize the research topic and dataset
    - concern: infant and chemotherapy metadata don't contain too much information, how can we understand their data more?